-We welcome promotion of the project on social media, however we expect you to remain respectful of SISI in your comments.
+We welcome promotion of the project on social media, however we expect you to remain respectful of the Initiative in your comments and posts.
 Please tag us into posts on Facebook, Twitter and Instagram.

 As a volunteer you may become party to information of a confidential nature and your discretion is essential to ensure it remains that way.